alinex/bash-lib/doc/function/alerts.md

 - - 0 - no alerts
 - - `<num>` - at least one alert
 - - 0 - without output if no `$GRAFANA_API` + `$GRAFANA_TOKEN`

+### Tools used

+- jq - JSON command line parser and formatter
 -

 ### Description